Ready to create an expense management policy for your business? Not sure? Good. Either way, you've come to the right place.

 Those are just a few helpful guidelines.
 But what should your expense management policy actually contain?

-What to include in a company expense policy
+What to include in an expense policy

 Let's get into the nitty gritty.
 What does an expense policy need to have in it?